Treaty of Paris (1856): Long-term consequences

 Austria and Germany were affected by nationalism as a result of the signing of the Peace of Paris.
 Austria was normally an ally of Russia but was neutral during the war, mobilized troops against Russia and sent at least an ultimatum asking the withdrawal of Russian armies from the Balkans.

 After the Russian defeat, relations between the two nations, the most conservative in Europe, remained very strained.
-Russia, the gendarme of conservatism and the saviour of Austria during the Hungarian Revolution of 1848, angrily resented the failure of Austria to help or assist its former ally, which contributed to Russia's non-intervention in the 1859 Franco-Austrian War, which meant the end of Austrian influence in Italy; in the 1866 Austro-Prussian War, with the loss of its influence in most German-speaking land; and in the Ausgleich (compromise) with Hungary of 1867, which meant the sharing of the power in the Danubian Empire with the Magyars.
-The status of Austria as a great power, after the unifications of Germany, Italy and, to a lesser extent, of Romania, was now severely diminished.
+Russia, the gendarme of conservatism and the saviour of Austria during the Hungarian Revolution of 1848, angrily resented the failure of Austria to help or assist its former ally, which contributed to Russia's non-intervention in the 1859 Franco-Austrian War, ending Austrian influence in Italy; in the 1866 Austro-Prussian War, with the loss of its influence over the German Confederation; and in the Ausgleich (compromise) with Hungary of 1867, which meant the sharing of the power in the empire with the Magyars.
+The status of Austria as a great power, after the unifications of Germany, Italy was now severely diminished.
 Austria slowly became little more than a German satellite state.

 A unified and strengthened Germany was not a pleasant thought for many in Britain and France since it would pose a threat to both French borders and British political and economic interest in the East.

 Essentially, the war that sought to stabilise power relations in Europe brought about by a temporary peace.
 The great powers only strengthened nationalist aspirations of ethnic groups, under the control of the victorious Ottomans and of the German states.
 By 1877, the Russians and the Ottomans would once again be at war.